Ticket #1428 (closed defect: fixed)

 I don't think you read the description of how the patch changes behavior correctly.

-If you wish to avoid having /bin/sh in the chroot, you must also replace '-f "[program and args]"' with ' -- [program and args]' at the end of the invocation of spawn-fcgi.
+If you wish to avoid having /bin/sh in the chroot, you must also replace '-f "and args"' with ' -- and args' at the end of the invocation of spawn-fcgi.
 I have tested it (patched against 1.4.18) after making that change, and I can confirm it works fine.
 If you made no modifications to /etc/init.d/lighttpd, it will continue to cause the old behavior and require /bin/sh in the chroot.

 O right sorry apologize for the false reopening , tested with -- file at the end of the command line and was fixed , thanks for the hint :)